Strongly connected orientations and integer lattices: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Krist\'{o}f B\'{e}rczi, Karthekeyan Chandrasekaran, Bertrand Guenin, and Levent Tun\c{c}el for fruitful discussions about various aspects of this work.
-This work was supported in part by EPSRC grant EP/X030989/1 and ONR grant N00014-22-1-2528.
+We would like to thank Krist\'{o}f B\'{e}rczi, Karthekeyan Chandrasekaran, Bertrand Guenin, and Levent Tun\c{c}el for fruitful discussions about various aspects of this work. \b{We would also like to thank anonymous reviewers whose comments vastly improved the exposition of our paper.} This work was supported in part by EPSRC grant EP/X030989/1 and ONR grant N00014-22-1-2528.

 \paragraph{Data Availability Statement.} No data are associated with this article.
 Data sharing is not applicable to this article.

 { }